 We can sync service calls (Tickets) from CW Manage to eAutomate.
-Both chargeable and non-chargeable, with or without materials.
+Both chargeable and non-chargeable tickets will sync over.

 See here for getting started with the sync.

-The service call sync will take completed (or invoiced, depending on your practice) service tickets from ConnectWise and insert them into eAutomate.
+The service call sync will take closed tickets from ConnectWise in a set status and insert them into eAutomate as service calls.
 We assume that you want to have technician costs associated with the contract in eAutomate, so we highly recommend that you have the ID964 agreement sync running.
 (You can run the service call sync independent of the agreement sync if needed, attaching calls to contracts will work much smoother with it running.)

 All group billing of chargeable tickets/calls must be done in eAutomate, not ConnectWise.
 CW Manage and eAutomate can calculate chargeable service calls and calls for block of hours contracts very differently.
-We are pushing the call into eAutomate to exactly match ConnectWise, however, if someone opens and clicks ok then eAutomate will recalculate.
-We recommend that these calls not be touched, that you set eAgent to auto invoice them (we can help) and we plan to have alerts to let you know when one is changed.
+We are pushing in the call header information (contract, contact, call type, description) and the time entries from the ticket in ConnectWise.

 Type of Output: Data Push